bridge-core/docs/docs/extensions/scripts/fs.md

 ---
 title: "📄 @bridge/fs"
-description: Module that allows extensions to interact with the user's file system.
+description: Learn about the @bridge/fs module that allows extensions to interact with the user's file system.
 sidebar: scripts
 ---